NicsProjects/ZephyrProjects/README.md

 └── README.md   <- this file
 ```

 > The workspace also contains build output, Zephyr sources, and tool directories.
-The project applications themselves are the five folders listed above.
+The project applications themselves are the six folders listed above.

 ---